wzrdk3lly/wzrdk3lly.github.io/crypto-infostealer.md

 ---

-### **2. Supicious URL Loaded**
+### **2. Suspicious URL Loaded**

-This loads the phishing page and potentially acts as the C2 server for where all the critical information about the user is sent including the SRPs.
+This loads the phishing page and potentially acts as the C2 server where all the critical information about the user is sent, including the SRPs.

 ```
 1android.webkit.WebViewloadUrl#network(#3686) com.example.metamask